marioriontino/celantur-challenge-4/README.md

 The Task
 --------

+Implement the blurring algorithm in C/C++ (CUDA).
+Use a median blur with kernel size 161.

+Dockerise your application using `nvidia/cuda:11.3.1-runtime-ubuntu20.04` as base image.
+The application itself should not be larger than 20 MiB.

 Make the blurring process as fast as possible (given the hardware constraints).
 Use multiprocessing or multithreading, memory optimisation or any other technique that you see fit.

 You can download the images and segmentation masks using [`download_coco_images.ipynb`](./download_coco_images.ipynb).
 Images are selected from the [COCO Dataset](https://cocodataset.org/#explore).

-Implement the (non-invertible) blurring algorithm in C/C++ (CUDA).
 <!--The COCO API provides [C code](https://github.com/cocodataset/cocoapi/blob/master/common/maskApi.c) to turn the segmentation annotation into binary mask (numpy 2D array), cf [coco.py](https://github.com/cocodataset/cocoapi/blob/8c9bcc3cf640524c4c20a9c40e89cb6a2f2fa0e9/PythonAPI/pycocotools/coco.py#L434).-->

-Provide us with information how to set up and run your code, preferrably Dockerised.
+Provide us with information how to set up and run your code.

 Share your code with the [Celantur Bot](https://github.com/celantor).